MicrosoftDocs/Viva/Viva/learning/content -tagging.md

 description: Learn how you can enrich content metadata with interests to provide better content recommendations and search relevance for learners.
 ---

-# Enriching content metadata
+# Content tagging and metadata export

-You can enrich content metadata with interests to provide better content recommendations and search relevance for learners.

-## Introduction

-Use metadata enrichment in Viva Learning to enable:
+Use content tagging and content metadata export in Viva Learning to enable:

 - Tagging content with interests -  admins and content owners (permissions set through Microsoft 365 groups) can manually tag content with interests.